-11 Stars of Big Time Wrestling in the 1970s
+11 Stars of Big Time Wrestling

 Cyndi Lauper and Lou Albano gave professional wrestling a huge promotional boost in the 1980s, but some of us remember the golden days when wrestling was gritty showmanship without the million-dollar production budgets.
 I used to watch Big Time Wrestling in the early 1970s, which was based in Detroit, but many of its stars competed in other franchises across North America.
 See how many of these stars of yesteryear you remember.